 Great Coles Wood Halt was inspired by the Sep'17 issue of Model Rail (239) - the 'Plan & build the perfect branch line' feature rekindling interest in the hobby.
 Then editor Mr Richard Foster wrote "avoid the clichés" and courtesy of Mr Nevard, Great Coles Wood Halt challenges the expectations of a conventional layout.

 Confined by space, capturing the essence of a rural branch line proved difficult at the planning stage, eventually settling on a preserved railway which would offer a degree of flexibility in both track plan and purpose.
 Inspiration came from the Bluebell Railway which in 1960 constructed a primitive halt just south of the still British Railways (BR) owned Horsted Keynes - a rural terminus with limited facilities, Bluebell Halt offered a plausible base from which to expand.

 Shortly after purchase of a baseboard and handful of accessories, Mr Nevard announced his intention to undertake model making commissions - having admired his own collection of layouts it was a timely opportunity despite the minimal size of build.
 Given a modest brief, Mr Nevard created Great Coles Wood Halt in his own characteristic style over a five day period (circa twenty-one hours total); the late summer look created using a mix of autumn and winter colours.

-Future plans include a separate station diorama incorporating the 2020 Scenecraft by Bachmann Bluebell buildings.
-Designed by Preston-based architect Mr Terence Harrison Myers, the 'Queen Anne' or 'Tudoresque' style buildings are based on the Bluebell Railway's Sheffield Park and have been purchased in Southern Railway (SR) green and cream.
+Two separate modules, incorporating the 2020 Scenecraft by Bachmann Bluebell buildings, are now under construction.
+Designed by Preston-based architect Mr Terence Harrison Myers, the 'Queen Anne' or 'Tudoresque' style buildings are based on the Bluebell Railway's Sheffield Park in Southern Railway (SR) green and cream.
 The station will be named Bramblehurst.